- Financial wellbeing

 When applying for a first mortgage or re-mortgaging:

-- The average mortgage rates have been increasing since the end of 2021 and they now typically sit between 5% and 6%, as a result of many lenders not offering their full mortgage range at the moment.
+- The average mortgage rates have been increasing over recent years and many lenders are not offering their full mortgage range as a result.
 But things are still evolving and this may change in the future so it’s worth keeping a regular check on what’s available

-- Because of the market turbulence and rising interest rates, many lenders are now ‘stress testing’ affordability at higher rates.
-Use a mortgage calculator to see your affordable range and consider building in some spare headroom as a contingency to allow for possible future rises
+- When mortgage markets are turbulent or interest rates are rising, many lenders ‘stress test’ affordability at higher rates.
+You can use a mortgage calculator to see your affordable range, allowing you to consider if you need to build in some spare headroom as a contingency to allow for possible future rises

 2. Variable rate/tracker mortgages